PECORINO TOSCANO DOP

 A bit of history….

-The unique and delicate flavor of Pecorino Toscano DOP is the result of the perfect equation between nature, the environment and respect for and enhancement of the ancient dairy tradition.
+The unique and delicate flavor of Pecorino Toscano DOP is the result of the perfect equation between nature, the environment and the respect and enhancement of the ancient dairy tradition.

-This type of cheese is recognized all over the world, and has its origins in antiquity: in fact it has its roots in history and in the deep bond created in Tuscany between the environment, sheep and shepherds.
+This type of cheese is recognized throughout the world, and has its origins in antiquity: in fact, it has its roots in history and in the deep bond created in Tuscany between the environment, sheep and shepherds.

 In fact, in this particular region, sheep farming, one of the oldest forms of farming and enhancement of the territory, has centuries-old roots that can be converted into a dairy tradition that is handed down from generation to generation, with passion and respect for its origins, and without ever losing its quality.